gobit0dic/e36_brake_force_display/README.md

 The module is designed that it can be integrated into the existing vehicle wiring.
 Since the Arduino needs less voltage than the on-board power supply, I use a step-down regulator to feed the Arduino.
 More about this in the Circuit section.

 Must be connected:
-* Brake pedal switch
-* Potentiometer / Accelerometer
+* Brake pedal switch (Blue-Red) - Please note some switches connecting to B- others to B+, depending on year and model.
+Please check yours first and modify the software settings!
-* 12V on-board voltage
+* 12V on-board voltage (Kl.R with Fuse)
-* Brake lights
+* Brake lights (e.g. Black-Green (54L), Black-Grey(54M), Black-White(54R))

+Nice to connect:
+* Relay to switch between LSZ signal to brake lights and Arduino signal to brake lights

 Basically the board can be used with a potentiometer on the brake pedal, which detects the brake pedal position, or with an acceleration sensor.
 The advantage of the sensor is that nothing needs to be added to the pedal.
 You can also switch the BFD function on and off with a dip switch.
 The changes will be used after restart.